robotcorner/CS-307-DOCO-SIM-Semester-Project-Cpp/README.md

 # CS-307-DOCO-SIM-Semester-Project

-***

-### ATTENTION: Tasks and Errors to Fix Prioritized:
-1. Doco movement occasionally returns move pairs that are out of bounds of the world, thus crashing the program.
-1. Last doco is spawned as alive = false
-	- This is wrong.
-It's killed while having full energy
-1. Unsure if the Doco Split works at all, or if it will crash program, need to get it to run longer first to see.

-***

 ## Task Overview

 - This is a semester long project where we deliver a simulation program, then deliver a version with new contraints and design pattern requirements, and then add a GUI at the end.